Skip to main content

 How It Works

-3. User includes token in MCP requests to Portkey
+3. User includes that token in the MCP request to Portkey

-Portkey never handles user credentials.
-Your IdP remains the source of truth for identity.
+Step 1 establishes your organization context; the jwt_validation in step 4 is a per-server check layered on top of it.
+Portkey never handles user credentials—your IdP remains the source of truth for identity.

 Configuration